DSD-DBS/capella-polarion/docs/source/features/sync.rst

   :width: 700
   :align: center

-For now this feature can not be disabled.
-Keep in mind that this requires configuration of 2 new custom fields on the work item type and the targeted work item type.
+Keep in mind that this requires configuration of new custom fields on the work item type and the targeted work item type in Polarion.
 See the :ref:`linked work items configuration documentation page <links-config>` for more details.